ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

 path: /about
 hero:
   subheading: About Us
+  title: |
+    Okay,
-  title: okay, you got me.
+    you got me.
   subtitle: >-
     Magic Pie Copywriting is really just me, James.
 I’ve been a professional writer since 2012, and now that the gig economy is in full swing, I’m taking